World War II Enlistees

 Western is a depository library for U.S. government publications.
 The federal government sends WWU thousands of publications, which the university promises to make available to the public.
 Western has been a depository since the 1960s and has hundreds of thousands of federal publications.

-Western is also a depository for Washington state and Canadian federal documents.
+Western is also a depository for Washington state.
+It was a depository for Canadian federal documents until that system was eliminated.
 Besides paper, fiche, CD-ROMs and posters, Western sometimes receives exclusive access to federal websites.
 For example, the Homeland Security Digital Library is only available through depository libraries.

 Most government documents circulate.
 They can be checked out by anyone with valid identification, not just Western students.